Gigas002/software-and-services/README.md

 Read more [on privacyguides](https://www.privacyguides.org/software/file-sharing/).

 - ?PROPRIETARY? $PAID$ [ProtonDrive](https://protonmail.com/blog/proton-drive-early-access/) -- early beta version of file sync service by proton team.
 Available only for paid (*plus and higher, not basic-paid*) plans.
 Currently [closed source](https://github.com/ProtonMail/proton-drive/issues/11) (*temporarily?*).
 No desktop/mobile apps yet either
-- [OnionShare](https://github.com/onionshare/onionshare) -- share files and chat with friends using tor network
+- [OnionShare](https://github.com/onionshare/onionshare) -- share files and chat with friends using tor network.
+Desktop only

-TODO: explain these and add sources:

-git, altserver?
+- [Git](https://git-scm.com/downloads) -- do I really need to explain what git is
+- !WINDOWS!
+[AltStore/AltServer](https://github.com/rileytestut/AltStore) -- gives you an opportunity to install apps not from AppStore
+- !PROPRIETARY! !WINDOWS! [iTunes/iCloud](https://support.apple.com/en-us/HT210384) -- unfortunately it's a needed dependency for `AltServer` to work

 ## Search engines